abhinavcybersec/abhinavcybersec/README.md

 ### Diploma in Computer Programming *(May 2023 – Dec 2024)*
 **Georgian College, Ontario, Canada**
 - Focused on Python, MERN Stack, Java, Object-Oriented Programming, SQL, and Cloud Computing.
+- ### **Real-Time News Website** *(Dec 2024)*
+  - Built a full-stack application using the **MERN Stack** with encrypted authentication, an admin portal, and robust backend systems for data handling.

 ---